-Best Time: Spring months for large Tarpon Season migration.
-Juvenile Tarpon can be caught all year long during warm weather patterns.
+Best Time: Even though we do have large Tarpon all year long the Spring months of March – May. are the best for large schools of migrating Tarpon.
+Juvenile Tarpon can be caught all year long during warm calm weather patterns.

-How We Catch Tarpon: Light Tackle Spin 20 lb. braided lines using live bait or artificial lures.
+How We Catch Tarpon: Light Tackle Spin 20-50lb. braided lines using live bait or artificial lures.
 Fly Fishing Equipment is usually a 12 wt. fly line for large Tarpon and 5-10 wt. fly line for smaller fish.

 Tarpon Fishing 101: The Tarpon can be found all over the Florida Keys.
 They spend the early years of their lives in backcountry mangrove areas.
 Usually in small schools cruising the edges of the roots eating small bugs, shrimp, and baitfish.
 These roots provide a protective shelter from larger predators like birds, barracudas, and sharks.
 When fishing for these juvenile tarpon we like to use fly fishing equipment as well as soft plastic artificial worms on light tackle rods.
 Baby Tarpon are a lot of fun because of the violent strikes and numerous acrobatic jumps.

 Where We Find Juvenile Tarpon: Hiding in backcountry mangrove areas throughout the Florida Keys.